osshalakhina/Girl/README.md

 # Girl

-Illustrations with girl made in Adobe Illustrator and gif animation made in Adobe Photoshop.
+Illustrations with girl created in Adobe Illustrator and gif animation created in Adobe Photoshop.

 # Preview